o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 ![Edit a prefab in Prefab Edit Mode.](/images/learning-guide/tutorials/entities-and-prefabs/edit-prefab.png)

-When Prefab Edit Mode is active, the prefab's contents are exposed in Entity Outliner within a blue frame.
-The viewport also displays a blue frame.
+In Prefab Edit Mode, O3DE Editor the prefab's contents are exposed in Entity Outliner within a blue frame.
+The viewport shifts to a monochromatic mode with the opened prefab rendered in full color.
+The toolbar above the viewport shows the path to the prefab that is open for edit.
+From the toolbar you can choose the **Prefab Edit Mode** list to switch the viewport render mode from monochromatic to color.
 When you select an entity contained in the prefab, the entity's components are displayed in Entity Inspector.

-{{< image-width "/images/learning-guide/tutorials/entities-and-prefabs/prefab-focus-mode.png" "900" "A prefab opened for editing in Prefab Edit Mode" >}}
+{{< image-width "/images/learning-guide/tutorials/entities-and-prefabs/prefab-focus-mode.png" "1200" "A prefab opened for editing in Prefab Edit Mode" >}}

 ### Edit a prefab in Prefab Edit Mode